Nitrokey/nitrokey-documentation/pro/windows/viscosity-configuration-with-openvpn.md

 ![](./images/viscosity/viscosity-4.jpg)

-If `"Prompt for certificate name"` was selected, Viscosity will automatically detect any connected tokens/smartcards using the specified PKCS#11 module/s.
-The user will then be prompted to select from any of the found devices, or enter the name to use manually.
+If `"Prompt for certificate name"` was selected, Viscosity will automatically detect the required certificate on the Nitrokey, using the specified PKCS#11 module/s.
+Select from any of the found devices, or enter the name of the `serialized id` to use manually.
 Again, the user should be prompted for a password/PIN if required.

 ## References